 #4 Easier Free Weight Lifting

 Lifting weights off the floor for squats is exhausting and ineffective.
-With a power rack, you only have to load the barbell with as much weight at a comfortable height and start your set, the same way you do with an ez curl bar routine for your biceps.
+With a power rack, you only have to load the best barbell you have with as much weight at a comfortable height and start your set, the same way you do with an ez curl bar routine for your biceps.

 Plus with squat racks, you can lift heavier, knowing that the safety rails will catch the bar even if you fail.